 For the frosting I used Hershey’s Special Dark Cocoa.

 Do I need to sift the flour?

-Did I shift the cocoa?
+Did I sift the cocoa?

 Is 7 to 8 cups of powdered sugar too much?

-The first time I checked the ingredients I got scared with the sugar content.
+The first time I checked the ingredients, I got scared with the sugar content.
 Three cups for the cake and 7 to 8 cups for the frosting.
 No it’s not very sweet as I expected due to dark cocoa but next time I make it I will see if I can get away with 6 cups powdered sugar.

 Did I have too much frosting?

 No. This cake is tall with three layers.
 Frosting was added in between layers and all around the cake.
 I had enough to decorate the top of the cake.